apollographql/hack-the-supergraph/space-beach/README.md

 ## What you'll learn

 - Using `@defer` in your Supergraph
-- Using [rover] to publish your subgraph schema into your Supergraph
+- Using `rover dev` to create a Supergraph stack locally
 - If you want to code...
   - Creating a new subgraph using `rover template`